The Twilight Zone (1985 TV series): First season (1985–86)

-Ellison was an extremely vocal critic of television who had already published two collections of essays on the subject, "concluding that to work in television is akin to putting in time in the Egyptian House of the Dead."
+Ellison, an extremely vocal critic of television, had already published two collections of essays on the subject, "concluding that to work in television is akin to putting in time in the Egyptian House of the Dead."
 These feelings surfaced once again when the script he submitted for Twilight Zone's Christmas special—an adaptation of Donald E. Westlake's 1964 story "Nackles", in which an obnoxious and mean-spirited drunk frightens his children with stories of a malicious anti-Santa Claus—was rejected by CBS' West Coast Program Practices.
 The segment, which was to be Ellison's directorial debut, was halted in mid-production.
 This cost the program between $150,000 and $300,000 and Ellison's services as a creative consultant. "[Their] suggestions were vile, infamous!"
 Ellison recalled of his aborted attempts to change the network's mind.

 The "Nackles" incident generated a flurry of press which ultimately proved inadequate to revive public interest in the series.
 "I can see why people who were expecting The Twilight Zone were disappointed with it," said staff writer Michael Cassutt of the show's low ratings. "...our show always seemed uneven to me.
 There were episodes perfectly in keeping with The Twilight Zone spirit, and then others that could have been from The Outer Limits or from anything."
 Despite poor ratings, The Twilight Zone was renewed for a second season in early 1986.